 1) Finish editing your photo and click Export, scroll to the bottom of the Export dialog box.
 There, you’ll see the Watermarking panel.

 2) Now we will create a watermark that we can quickly select when exporting this (and future) images.

-3) Ensure the box next to ‘Watermark’ is checked and blue, then click the dropdown menu.
+3) Ensure the box next to ‘Watermark:’ is checked and blue, then click the dropdown menu.
 Select ‘Edit Watermarks.’
 Now you’ll see the Watermark Editor.

+4) Select your Watermark Style.
 By default, Lightroom will add a text watermark using the copyright symbol (©) and your name.
-You can choose to keep this text watermark, or chose to click the dot next to Graphic in the upper right corner.
-When you select Graphic, you can upload a file to use as your watermark.
+You can choose to keep this text watermark or chose to upload a .png file with your watermark or custom logo artwork.